 What are porcelain veneers?

-Fully cosmetic in nature, porcelain veneers are thin porcelain shells that are placed onto the fronts of your visible teeth to improve their appearance.
+Fully cosmetic in nature, porcelain veneers are custom-made thin porcelain shells made in a dental laboratory.
+Veneers are placed onto the fronts of your visible teeth to improve their appearance and match the patient’s existing teeth.
 Veneers can cover various imperfections in shape, size, alignment, or color.
-And because Dr. DeStefano only uses porcelain veneers, their appearance closely resembles that of natural tooth enamel.
+Dr. DeStefano only uses porcelain veneers since their appearance closely resembles that of natural tooth enamel.

 - Concealing chips